DarkStar1982/fast_langton_ant/readme.txt

 ========HOW TO USE==================
 * Implemented as command line utility, with a standard command format convention
-* On Mac specify port number above 1024 (due OS restrictions)
+* On Mac specify port number above 1024 (due to OS restrictions)
 * Example call to run as a server:
   "server.py -p 8081"
 * Example client call